x89/Shreddit/README.md

 every run.

 I added some changes.
 Namely, the command will run to completion (ie, it's fire and forget now).
-I also took the liberty making the "batch_limit" configurable in the "shreddit.yaml" file.
+I also took the liberty of making the "batch_limit" configurable in the "shreddit.yaml" file.
 However, that option is pretty much unnecessary because I fixed the API limit error from breaking shreddit.
 Instead, the exception will be handled gracefully, and the process will continue until all comments and posts have been considered for deletion.